- CrashPlan for Small Business

 We also offer the opportunity to chat directly with a Customer Champion.
 Click Chat now at the bottom of any page of our support site.
 Chat support is available Monday to Friday, 9 a.m. - 5 p.m.
-(US Central time).
+US Central Time (UTC−05:00 or UTC–06:00, depending on daylight saving time).

 Contact a Customer Champion by telephone if your issue is urgent, such as being unable restore files or adopt a device.
 All calls are answered in the order in which they are received.
 You will be given a ticket number for referencing your specific issue for subsequent updates.

 If your technical request cannot be answered by a Customer Champion, please visit our forums.

 Our customers are collaborative, engaging backup advocates.
 Many answers to questions about unsupported uses can be found there.

 How we handle support requests